MIKI MEMORIAL SCHOLAR AWARD

 The University of Puget Sound Miki Scholar Award for study in Japan will next be awarded for the 2016-17 academic year.
 This award is generously funded by the Miki Memorial Endowment Fund.
 The Endowment was established in 1994 with the support of the Miki Foundation and The Japan Foundation in order to promote mutual understanding and friendship between Japan and the United States.
 Since then, the Miki Scholar Program has alternately sponsored a Japanese Miki Scholar at Puget Sound, as well as Puget Sound students’ research activities in Japan.
 Starting in 2016-17, the Endowment will support a full year of Japanese language study in Kyoto for one Puget Sound graduate every three years.

-The Miki Memorial Endowment fund will provide to the Puget Sound Miki Scholar sufficient funds to cover tuition and fees for nine months of intensive Japanese language study at the Kyoto Institute of Culture and Language (KICL), plus a monthly stipend of 200,000 yen to cover housing, national health insurance, local transportation and daily expenses.
+The Miki Memorial Endowment fund will provide to the Puget Sound Miki Scholar sufficient funds to cover tuition and fees for twelve months of intensive Japanese language study at the Kyoto Institute of Culture and Language (KICL), plus a monthly stipend of 200,000 yen to cover housing, national health insurance, local transportation and daily expenses.
 The Scholar will also receive one round-trip coach airline ticket to Japan from the United States.
 The Miki Scholar will be expected to live with a host family for at least the first six months, after which the Scholar may choose to continue the homestay or move to a dormitory.
 KICL will assist the Scholar in arranging housing.

 The Scholar will be expected to stay in Japan for the entire year without returning to the United States, and is required to submit quarterly progress reports and final grades to the Miki Committee upon completion of the year of study.